isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Carbon Tax.md

 for emitters to adjust.</p>
 <p><strong>Key Updates to Singapore's Carbon Tax from 2024</strong>
 </p>
-<p>To support our net zero target,&nbsp;<strong>the carbon tax was raised to S$25/tCO<sub>2</sub>e with effect from 2024.
-It will be raised to S$45/tCO<sub>2</sub>e in 2026 and 2027, with a view to reaching S$50-80/tCO<sub>2</sub>e by 2030</strong>.
+<p>As announced at Budget 2022, to support our net zero target, the carbon
+tax was raised to S$25/tCO<sub>2</sub>e with effect from 2024.<strong> It was raised to S$45/tCO<sub>2</sub>e with effect from 1 Jan 2026 </strong>for
+2026 and 2027, with a view to reaching S$50-80/tCO<sub>2</sub>e by 2030.
-This will strengthen the price signal and impetus for businesses and individuals to reduce their carbon footprint in line with national climate goals.</p>
+This will strengthen the price signal and impetus for businesses and individuals to reduce their carbon footprint in line with national climate goals.&nbsp;&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/carbontaxgraph_updated.png">
 </div>
-<p>The revised carbon tax trajectory is critical in enabling the pace of
+<p>The carbon tax trajectory is critical in enabling the pace of transformation
-transformation needed to achieve our raised climate ambition and make the economy- and society-wide transition to a low-carbon future.
-It also helps businesses remain competitive in a low-carbon future, by enhancing the business case to invest in low-carbon solutions, and ensuring that new investments and economic activities are aligned with our national climate goals.</p>
+needed to achieve our climate ambition and make the economy- and society-wide transition to a low-carbon future.
+It also helps businesses remain competitive by enhancing the business case to invest in low-carbon solutions and ensuring that new investments and economic activities are aligned with our national climate goals.</p>
 <p>The Government does not expect to derive additional net revenue from the
 carbon tax increase in this decade.
-The revenue will help to fund measures that support decarbonisation efforts and the transition to a green economy, and cushion the impact on businesses and households. &nbsp;</p>
+Carbon tax revenue helps to fund measures that support decarbonisation efforts and the transition to a green economy and cushion the impact on businesses.</p>
+<p>The Government also provides additional U-Save rebates to households to
+cushion the impact of the carbon tax increase.</p>
 <p><strong>Use of International Carbon Credits</strong>
 </p>
 <p>Companies may use high quality international carbon credits (ICCs) to